 Education and Access

 A Michigan State University study found that spending $1 per person on recycling education increased the recycling rate by 2 percent overall.
 When curbside pickup services were combined with drop-off programs, people significantly increased their recycling rates compared to access to either type of program alone.
 Availability is essential to recycling engagement.

 The effectiveness of local messaging from government and business will vary, but without this key component, it’s hard to envision recycling programs reaching high levels of success.
 Local governments should also open two-way lines of communication — whether online, over the phone, or in person — so citizens can voice their concerns and ideas.
 This encourages people to feel ownership over their recycling program.

 Citizens can take the lead, as well, by organizing online.
-For example, Earth911 offers an open forum where visitors can start and join discussions.
-Or, consider joining sites such as Shareable to participate in launching ideas and shaping new options for local recycling.
+Consider joining sites such as Shareable to participate in launching ideas and shaping new options for local recycling.

 The Financial Carrot and Stick